The Births Foretold: John the Baptist & The Coming Messiah

 The book of Luke is unique in that it is the only account we have of the historical events leading up to the births of John the Baptist and Jesus Christ.

-Whereas Matthew, Mark, and John focus on John the Baptist’s ministry in relation to the beginning of Christ’s public work, Luke provides a historical account of how John the Baptist and Christ came into the world.
+Whereas Matthew, Mark, and John focus on John the Baptist’s ministry in relation to the beginning of Christ’s public work, Luke provides a historical account of how John the Baptist and Jesus came into the world.

 John the Baptist’s Priestly Background

 John the Baptist comes from a priestly background.
-Zechariah was a priest of the division of Abijah, the eighth division established under David (1 Chronicles 24:1–31).
+His father, Zechariah was a priest of the division of Abijah, the eighth division established under David (1 Chronicles 24:1–31).
 Elizabeth, the wife of Zechariah and the mother of John the Baptist, is described as one of the daughters of Aaron, placing her within the Aaronic priestly lineage.
 Aaron was the brother of Moses and the first high priest of Israel, appointed along with his sons to serve as priests (Exodus 28:1).

 Elizabeth and Zechariah: A Type of Abraham and Sarah